apache/trafficcontrol/dev/README.md

 Note that Traffic Monitor will do almost nothing useful if the edge cache server (the `t3c` service) is not running when it starts.

+Traffic Monitor writes its backups for CDN Snapshots and Monitoring Configs in the `dev/traffic_monitor` directory, so you can see them.

 ## Database/Traffic Vault
 A Postgres database listens on port 5432 (this conflicts with the default port for running Postgres, so any Postgres servers running on the host machine may